 When Franklin was in his early twenties, Dr. Bob Pierce, founder of Samaritan’s Purse, invited Franklin to join him on a six-week mission to Asia.
 It was during that time that Franklin felt a calling to work with hurting people in areas of the world affected by war, famine, disease, poverty and natural disaster.

 Franklin was elected to the Board of Samaritan’s Purse in 1978, and one year later, following the death of Dr. Pierce, he was elected president of the organization.
 Today, he serves as president and CEO of the international relief and evangelism organization headquartered in Boone, N.C.
+Samaritan’s Purse works in the Name of Jesus Christ to provide relief and assistance in more than 100 countries.
 It has affiliate offices in Canada, the United Kingdom and Australia, plus partners and field offices around the world.

 Growing Up Graham